brian-carroll/elm_c_wasm/README.md

 - [ ] Start migrating more of the kernel to WebAssembly, like VirtualDom.

 - [ ] Look into further GC optimisations for VirtualDom as [suggested on Discourse](https://discourse.elm-lang.org/t/elm-core-libs-in-webassembly/4443)

+My general approach is to explore all the different pieces, then work on the biggest unknown until I understand the important issues and/or solved some problem.
+Once I feel like I understand that well, move on to the next biggest unknown.

+This means gradual progress on lots of pieces, with no end-to-end system for quite a long time.
+But I feel that focusing on the biggest unknowns first will lead to a good design and avoid going down dead ends.
+Not everyone likes this style but it works for me!

 [core-unit-tests]: https://brian-carroll.github.io/elm_c_wasm/unit-tests/index.html?argv=--types+--utils+--basics+--string+--verbose
 [gc-unit-tests]: https://brian-carroll.github.io/elm_c_wasm/unit-tests/index.html?argv=--gc+--verbose